 Tea and Wine

-In a few weeks my daughter leaves for Acadia University to complete some college courses.
+In a few weeks one of the dames leaves for Acadia University to complete some college courses.
 It is located in the beautiful Annapolis Valley in Nova Scotia, Canada, surrounded by quality wineries.
 They produce incredible maple and icewines, as well as delicious ports.

-Reminiscing about my two favorite beverages got me thinking about their many similarities.
-After taking a World Tea Expo class and purchasing the book, Tea, Aromas and Flavors Around the World, I discovered even more shared traits.
+Reminiscing about Sheba's favorite beverages got her thinking about their many similarities.
+After taking a World Tea Expo class and purchasing the book, Tea, Aromas and Flavors Around the World, she discovered even more shared traits.

 Tea and wine can both be consumed intimately or for serving guests on a grand scale.
 Special objects: cups, mugs, glasses, pots, pitchers, and serving trays play a part in the ritual of imbibing these beverages with friends and family.